 In the vast majority of cases (especially if you do not count the admittedly dangerous waters off of certain parts of Australia and southern Africa) shark attacks on humans have been caused by mistaken identity.

-There have only been three Turks and Caicos shark attacks in recent recorded history here, and all victims survived (without loss of limb).
+There have only been three few Turks and Caicos shark attacks in recent recorded history here, and all victims survived.

-A group of experienced dive photographers from a large regional live-aboard boat was snorkelling after the morning’s first dive.
+A group of experienced dive photographers from a large regional live-aboard boat was snorkeling after the morning’s first dive.

-The victim, a 41 year old female visitor, was in the water taking photos.
-She was approached quite closely by a 6-7 foot grey reef shark, which brushed against her.
-As the shark began to turn away, it made a quick strike to the victims shoulder and upper arm.
+The victim, a 41-year-old female visitor, was in the water taking photos.
+She was approached quite closely by a 6-7 foot (2 m) gray reef shark, which brushed against her.
+As the shark began to turn away, it made a quick strike to the victim’s shoulder and upper arm.
 This resulted in a very serious injury and critical blood loss.

 Fortunately for the victim, a surgeon, physician and ICU nurse were part of the dive group, and they had a decent selection of medical equipment and supplies.
 They were able to stop most of the bleeding in time.

-After being transported by a Royal Turks and Caicos Islands Police Force boat to Providenciales, the victim was airlifted to Florida for emergency surgery.
+After being transported by a Royal Turks and Caicos Islands Police Force vessel to Providenciales, the victim was airlifted to Florida for emergency surgery.

 Although they give off quite a menacing appearance, they should not be considered dangerous.
 The very few barracuda attacks that have happened have always been the same scenario: a quick strike at something shiny (usually in poor visibility) followed by a rapid retreat after discovering that they didn’t bite a fish.